adityajhanwar/SRE/README.md

-Fisherian and Neymanian analysis for Average Causal Effect for Stratified and Post-Stratified Randomized Experiments
+Fisherian and Neymanian analysis of Average Causal Effect for Stratified and Post-Stratified Randomized Experiments